imixs/imixs-workflow/src/site/markdown/engine/healthcheck.md

 Health checks are used to probe the state of a computing node from another machine (i.e. a kubernetes service controller).
 The Imixs Health Check is used to determine the status of the Imixs-Workflow instance.

 This check indicates the overall status of the workflow engine.
-If models are available and also database access and security works the result looks like this:
+If models are available and also database access and security works the service answers with HTTP 200 and a body that looks like this:

 	{
 		"status": "UP",